-- II.
-Documents that can be relied upon: - PAN Card: PAN card is mandatory and is the most reliable document as only one card is issued to an individual and we can independently check its genuineness through the IT website. - ADDRESS Proof: For valid address proof we can rely on a Voter's Identity Card, Passport, Bank Statement, Aadhaar Letter, Ration card, and latest Electricity/telephone bill in the name of the client.
+II.
+Documents that can be relied upon:

+- PAN Card: PAN card is mandatory and is the most reliable document as only one card is issued to an individual and we can independently check its genuineness through the IT website. - ADDRESS Proof: For valid address proof we can rely on a Voter's Identity Card, Passport, Bank Statement, Aadhaar Letter, Ration card, and latest Electricity/telephone bill in the name of the client. - III.
+Documents to be obtained as part of the customer identification procedure for new clients:

 Types of entity Documentary requirements Corporate Copy of the balance sheets for the last 2 financial years (to be submitted every year).
-Copy of latest share holding pattern including list of all those holding control, either directly or indirectly, in the company in terms of SEB takeover Regulations, duly certified by the company secretary/Whole time director/MD (to be submitted every year).
+Copy of latest share holding pattern including list of all those holding control, either directly or indirectly, in the company in terms of SEBI takeover Regulations, duly certified by the company secretary/Whole time director/MD (to be submitted every year).
 Photograph, POI, POA, PAN and DIN numbers of whole time directors/two directors in charge of day to day operations.